rsmaxwell/mqtt-rpc-request/README.md

 A user written Requester program:

   * Make a RemoteProcedureCall instance
-  * connects to an mqtt broker (this sets PRC as a callback adapter)
+  * connects to an mqtt broker (this sets RPC as a callback adapter)
   * subscribe to the responseTopic (specific to this client)
   * generate a Request
   * call rpc to publish the request